moreal/cli-guidelines-kr/README.md

+This project is translated [cli-guidelines/cli-guidelines](https://github.com/cli-guidelines/cli-guidelines) to Korean from English.

+---

 # Command Line Interface Guidelines

 An open-source guide to help you write better command-line programs, taking traditional UNIX principles and updating them for the modern day.